LucaRoldo98/ApPills/README.md

 8. TSadaptor1.py -> Needs the "conf.json" file to read the catalogURI.
 9. smartcaseSingleDevicePersistent.py (device simulator) -> Writes on the "device.json" file.
 Needs the "conf.json" file to read the catalogURI.

-## TO DO LIST

-I am keeping jsons file for device (the information should come from sensors itself, but this is simulated), for telegramBot and assistantTelegramBot.
-ChatStates are not as important as other system information, and putting them on the catalog will require a huge amount of read and writes.